XarkLabs/Xosera/REFERENCE.md

 <img src="./pics/wd_XR_BLIT_DST_D.svg">

 **destination D VRAM write address**
 Destination VRAM address.
 Set to the first word of the destination address for the blit operation (or the last word of the destination, if in `DECR` mode).

 **0x27 `XR_BLIT_SHIFT`** (-/W) - first and last word nibble masks and nibble shift

 <img src="./pics/wd_XR_BLIT_SHIFT.svg">

 **first and last word nibble masks and nibble shift**
 The first word nibble mask will unconditionally mask out (make transparent) any zero nibbles on the first word of each line (left edge).
 Similarly, the last word nibble mask will unconditionally mask out (make transparent) any zero nibbles on the last word of each line (the right edge).
 The nibble shift specifies a 0 to 3 nibble right shift on all words drawn.
 Nibbles shifted out the right of a word will be shifted into the the next word (to provide a seamless pixel shift with word aligned writes).
 In "normal" use, when the nibble shift is non-zero, the left and right nibble mask would typically contain the value `0xF0` nibble shifted (e.g., `0xF0 >> nibble_shift`).
 The right edge mask hides "garbage" pixels wrapping from left edge, and right edge mask hides excess pixels when image is not a exact word width.
 When shifting, typically also you need to add an extra word to `BLIT_WORDS` and subtract one from `BLIT_MOD_S` (to avoid skewing the image).
 When not shifting (nibble shift of zero) and your source image width is word aligned, you typically want the complete last word so both left and right mask `0xFF` (no edge masking).
 If your source image is not an exact multiple word width, you would typically want to trim the excess pixels from the right edge (e.g., for a 7 nibble wide image, `0xFE`).
 For images 1 word wide, both left and right edge masks will be AND'd together.
 Also this masking is AND'd with the normal transparency control (so if a pixel is masked by either the left mask, right mask or is considered transparent it will not be modified).

 **0x28 `XR_BLIT_LINES`** (-/W) - 15-bit number of lines heigh - 1 (1 to 32768)

 <img src="./pics/wd_XR_BLIT_LINES.svg">

-**15-bit number of lines high - 1 (or 0 to 32767 representing 1 to 32768)**
+**15-bit number of lines high - 1 (repeat operation 1 to 32768 times)**
 Number of times to repeat blit operation minus one.
-Typically source image height with modulo values advancing addresses for the next line of source and destination).
-If `XR_BLIT_LINES` is zero (representing 1 line), then the blitter will effectively do a "1-D" linear operation on `XR_BLIT_WORDS` of data (useful to copy or fill contiguous VRAM words).
+Typically this would be the source image height with modulo values advancing addresses for the next line of source and destination).
+If `XR_BLIT_LINES` is zero (representing 1 line/repeat), then the blitter will effectively do a linear operation on `XR_BLIT_WORDS` of data (useful to copy or fill contiguous VRAM words).
+After each repeated `XR_BLIT_WORDS` operation, the value in `BLIT_MOD_S` is added to `BLIT_SRC_S` and `BLIT_MOD_D` added to `BLIT_DST_D`.
+These can be used to adjust the source and destination pointer for the start of each line (e.g., in the case of a smaller rectangle drawn into a larger rectangluar buffer, this can skip the "gap" between image lines in the destination due to the differing width).

 **0x29 `XR_BLIT_WORDS`** (-/W) - write queues operation, word width - 1 (1 to 65536, repeats `XR_BLIT_LINES` times)

 <img src="./pics/wd_XR_BLIT_WORDS.svg">

-**write queues blit, word width - 1 (1 to 65536, repeats `XR_BLIT_LINES` times))**
+**write queues blit, word width - 1 (1 to 65536, repeats `XR_BLIT_LINES` times with modulo)**
 Write to `XR_BLIT_WORDS` queues blit operation which either starts immediately (if blitter not busy), or will start when current operation completes.
 Before writing to any blitter registers, check `BLIT_FULL` bit in `XM_SYS_CTRL` to make sure the blitter is ready to accept a new operation.
 The blitter supports one operation currently in progress and one operation queued up to start.
 Once it has an operation queued  it reports `BLIT_FULL` (which means to wait before altering any BLIT registers).
 To check if all blit operation has completely finished (and no operations queued), you can check the `BLIT_BUSY` bit in `XM_SYS_CTRL` which will read true until the blit operation has come to a complete stop (e.g., when you want to use the result of a blitter operation and need to be sure it has completed).

 ___